redwoodjs/redwood/docs/docs/background-jobs.md

 })
 ```

-- `adapter` : **[required]** the name of the adapter this scheudler will use to schedule jobs.
+- `adapter` : **[required]** the name of the adapter this scheduler will use to schedule jobs.
 Must be one of the keys that you gave to the `adapters` option on the JobManager itself.
 - `logger` : the logger to use for this instance of the scheduler.
 If not provided, defaults to the `logger` set on the `JobManager`.

 #### Scheduling Options